IrineSistiana/simple-tls/README.md

     simple-tls -gen-cert -n certificate.dnsname -key ./my_ecc_cert.key -cert ./my_ecc_cert.cert

 Or you can just start the server without `-key` and `-cert`.
-Server will automatically generate a temporary certificate.
+Server will automatically generate a temporary certificate and store it in memory.

-**Please note that:** In this case, client have to disable server certificate verify by using `-no-verify`.
-(Which is susceptible to man-in-the-middle attacks.)
-Or import generated cert as CA. See below.
+**Please note that:** In those cases, client have to import generated cert as CA. See below.
+Or disable server certificate verify by using `-no-verify`. (not recommended, because this is susceptible to man-in-the-middle attacks.)

 ## How to import CA in client